 Beginners Guide to Safari on Mac

-If you are reading this article, then most probably you are a new user to Mac and must be looking for tips and trick of using Safari.
+If you are reading this article, then most probably you are a new user to Mac and must be looking for tips and tricks for using Safari.
 We have consolidated this article for you as it covers from the very basics of Safari to its different versatile features.
-You can also get a sound understanding of cookies and privacy settings through this article.
 Let’s have a look!

 Related: Firefox guide for beginners.